-How do I get a part-time job whilst studying?
+How do I get a part-time job while studying?

-There are hundreds of part-time jobs and work experience opportunities for Queen Mary students and graduates, both on and off the university's campuses.
-The QM Careers Hub provides a database of such opportunities, which is frequently updated with live vacancies by Queen Mary's Careers and Enterprise team.
+There are plenty of part-time jobs and work experience opportunities for Queen Mary students and graduates.
+These jobs can be both on and off the university's campuses.
+Our QM Careers Hub includes a database detailing available job vacancies.
+This database is frequently updated by Queen Mary's Careers and Enterprise team.

-As an international student, am I able to work part-time?
+As an international student, can I work part-time?

-Most students entering the UK on a Tier 4 student visa are permitted to work a maximum of 20 hours per week during term-time.
-Your maximum hours you can work are normally printed on your visa sticker or Biometric Residence Permit (BRP).
-Please note that if you are studying on a course classed as below degree level, which includes our International Foundation and English Language courses then you are only permitted to work a maximum of 10 hours per week.
+Most students entering the UK on a Tier 4 (general) student visa are permitted to work a maximum of 20 hours a week during term-time.
+This figure is usually printed on your Biometric Residence Permit (BRP).
+Please note that if you are studying on a course classed as below degree level (e.g., International Foundation and English Language courses), you are only permitted to work a maximum of 10 hours a week.

-You can work full-time during the University vacations that apply to your programme of study.
-If you are an undergraduate, your vacations will be the standard Christmas, Easter and summer vacations that apply to your programme.
-If you are studying on a one year taught postgraduate programme, your vacations will usually be just at Christmas and Easter.
+You can work full-time out of term-time.
+For undergraduates, your out-of-term-time will be your Christmas, Easter and summer vacations.
+If you are studying on a one year taught postgraduate programme, your vacations will usually be limited to Christmas and Easter.